fpg1503/Regex.swift/README.md

 There are only 2 types: [`Match`](https://github.com/fpg1503/Regex.swift/blob/master/Source/Regex.swift#L28) and [`Regex`](https://github.com/fpg1503/Regex.swift/blob/master/Source/Regex.swift#L40).
 If I were you I'd read the whole file, it's really quick and will give you a better understanding.

 For Swift 2.2 use version 0.1.1.
+For Swift 3.x use version 1.0.3
+For Swift 4.0+ use version 2.0+

 ## Usage